Broadcasts

 ## What this guide covers

-Compose one-off email campaigns, choose subscribers with tags and segments, preview the result, and send immediately or schedule for later.
+Compose one-off email campaigns, select subscribers with tags and segments, preview the email, and send the campaign now or schedule the campaign for later.

 ## Sections